AnurupMondal/IIT_HMS/README.md

-The IIT students' Hall Management Center (HMC) has requested us to develop the following software to automate various book-keeping activities associated with its day to day operations.
- After a student takes admission, he/she presents a note from the admission unit, along with his/her name, permanent address, contact telephone number, and a photograph.
-He/she is then allotted a hall, and also a specic room number.
-A letter indicating this allotted room is issued to the concerned student.
- Students incur mess charges every month.
-The mess manager would input to the software the total charges for each student in a month on mess account.
- Each room has a xed room rent.
-The newly constructed halls have higher rent compared to some of the older halls.
-Twin sharing rooms have lower rent.
- Each hall provides certain amenities to the students such as reading rooms, play rooms, TV room, etc.
-A xed amount is levied on each student on this count.
- The total amount collected from each student of a hall towards mess charges is handed over to the mess manager every month.
-For this, the computer needs to print a sheet with the total amount due to each mess manager is printed.
-Printed cheques are issued to each manager and signatures are obtained from them on the sheet.
- Whenever a student comes to pay his dues, his total due is computed as the sum of mess charge, amenity charge, and room rent.
- The students should be able to raise various types of complaints using a web browser in their room or in the Lab.
-The complaints can be repair requests such as fused lights, non-functional water taps, non-functional water lters, room repair, etc. They can also register complaints regarding the behavior of attendants, mess staff, etc. For this round-the-clock operation of the software is required.
- The HMC receives an annual grant from the Institute for staff salary and the upkeep of the halls and gardens.
-The HMC chairman should be provided support for distribution of the grant among the different halls.
-The Wardens of different halls should be able to enter their expenditure details against the allocations.
- The controlling warden should be able to view the overall room occupancy.
- The warden of each hall should be able to nd out the occupancy of his hall.
-He should also be able to view the complaints raised by the students and post his Action Taken Report (ATR) to each complaint.
- The halls employ attendants and gardeners.
-These temporary employees receive a xed pay on a per day basis.
-The Hall clerk enters any leave taken by an attendant or a gardener from at the terminal located at the hall office.
-At the end of every month a consolidated list of salary payable to each employee of the hall along with cheques for each employee is printed out.
- The HMC incurs petty expenses such as repair works carried out, news paper and magazine subscrip- tions, etc. It should be possible to enter these expenses.
- Whenever a new staff is recruited his details including his daily pay is entered.
-Whenever a staff leaves, it should be possible to delete his records.
- The warden should be able to view the statement of accounts any time.
-The warden would take a print out of the annual consolidated statement of accounts, sign and submit it to the Institute administration for approval and audit verication.
-The software should be very secure to prevent the possibility of various types of frauds and nancial irregularities.
+# Hall Management Center (HMC) Software

+This software is developed for the IIT students' Hall Management Center (HMC) to automate book-keeping activities associated with its daily operations.
+Below are the key features and functionalities of the software.

+---

+## Features and Functionalities

+### Student Admission and Room Allotment
+- Upon admission, students provide:
+  - Note from the admission unit
+  - Name, permanent address, contact number, and photograph
+- Allotment of:
+  - Hall
+  - Specific room number
+- Generation of an allotment letter for the student.

+### Mess Charges and Room Rent
+- **Mess Charges**: Mess manager inputs the monthly mess charges for each student.
+- **Room Rent**:
+  - Varies based on hall (new halls have higher rent than older ones).
+  - Twin-sharing rooms have lower rent.
+- **Amenities Charges**:
+  - Fixed charges for amenities like reading rooms, play rooms, and TV rooms.

+### Payment and Collection
+- **Student Payments**:
+  - Total dues = Mess Charges + Amenity Charges + Room Rent.
+  - Students pay their dues online or at the hall office.
+- **Mess Manager Collection**:
+  - Software computes total mess charges collected from each hall.
+  - Generates a printable sheet with total amounts.
+  - Printed cheques are issued to mess managers, and signatures are obtained.

+### Complaint Management
+- Students can raise complaints via a web browser (accessible from rooms or labs).
+- Types of complaints:
+  - Repair requests (e.g., lights, taps, water filters, room repairs).
+  - Staff behavior complaints (e.g., attendants, mess staff).
+- Warden actions:
+  - View complaints.
+  - Post Action Taken Reports (ATR) for each complaint.

+### Annual Grant and Expenditure Management
+- HMC receives an annual grant for staff salaries and hall upkeep.
+- Software supports:
+  - Distribution of grants among halls.
+  - Wardens entering expenditure details against allocated funds.

+### Room Occupancy Management
+- **Controlling Warden**:
+  - View overall room occupancy.
+- **Hall Warden**:
+  - View hall-specific occupancy.

+### Staff and Salary Management
+- **Temporary Staff**:
+  - Employees (attendants, gardeners) are paid on a per-day basis.
+  - Leave records entered by hall clerks.
+- **Monthly Payroll**:
+  - Consolidated list of salaries is generated for all staff.
+  - Printable cheques issued for salary payments.
+- **Staff Management**:
+  - Add new staff with details, including daily pay.
+  - Remove staff when they leave.

+### Expense Management
+- Record petty expenses such as:
+  - Repairs.
+  - Newspaper and magazine subscriptions.
+- Generate consolidated account statements for auditing.

+### Financial Reports
+- Wardens can view real-time statements of accounts.
+- Annual consolidated account statements can be generated for:
+  - Printing.
+  - Approval and audit verification by the institute.

+---

+## Security
+The software incorporates robust security measures to prevent fraud and financial irregularities.

+---

+## Requirements
+- **Round-the-clock Operation**:
+  - Supports 24/7 complaint registration and resolution.
+- **Multi-user Support**:
+  - Students, wardens, clerks, and mess managers access features based on roles.

+---

+## Outputs
+- Allotment letters for students.
+- Monthly payment sheets for mess managers.
+- Cheques for mess managers and staff salaries.
+- Complaint Action Taken Reports (ATR).
+- Real-time and annual financial reports.

+---

+## Development Notes
+This software aims to streamline operations and ensure efficiency in HMC's day-to-day activities, providing secure and scalable solutions for hall management.